What is apostasy? What is an apostate?

 What Is an Apostate?

 An apostate is an individual who commits apostasy.
+An apostate falls away from the faith.
 The highly regarded Kittel lexicon gives the apostate definition of “rebel.”
 That is, apostates rebel against the faith that at one time they claimed they believed.
 An apostate is someone who was never a believer even though they attended church, sang worship songs, read the Bible and acted like a Christian.
 The sad truth is they were never real.
 They were a tare among the wheat.
 Tares look like the real thing.
 They look like wheat, but they are not.
 They were never a believer.
 That is the message of Jesus’ Parable of the Tares and Wheat.

 There are apostate churches—churches that are no longer true to the faith.
 In Revelation 3:14-22, the church of Laodicea was filled with apostates.
 In verse 20 we are told that Jesus was knocking on the door.
 He was not in the church.
 There were no Christians in the church.
 Today there are many churches and denominations that have committed apostasy.
 They no longer hold to the faith.
 The faith has been distorted to please the sensibilities of people.
 As one politician stated some years ago, churches need to change what they teach to agree with the modern age.
 Many churches have done exactly that.
 Salvation is no longer by grace through faith in Christ alone (Acts 4:12; Ephesians 4:8-9).